 The last two monuments on my list of best viewpoints in Lisbon are a little obscure and fall into the offbeat category in Lisbon.
 And that is what makes them so special.
 No crowds.
 No jostling for space to watch a breathtaking view.

-First, is São Vicente de Fora, a 17th-century Mannerist church and monastery.
-It features an exquisite Baroque entrance hall and some of the most beautiful azulejo panels in entire Portugal.
+First is São Vicente de Fora, a 17th-century Mannerist church and monastery.
+It features an exquisite Baroque entrance hall and some of the most beautiful azulejo panels in Portugal.

 But, apart from that, the views from the roof are stunning.
-You can see the National Pantheon, the Alfama district, Tagus river, and the 24th April bridge at a distance.
+You can see the National Pantheon, the Alfama district, the Tagus River, and the 24th April Bridge at a distance.

 Location: Largo de São Vicente, Alfama